At a glance

-An Award will be given on a tri-annual basis beginning in 2002, consisting of five thousand US dollars ($5,000) and an appropriate memento.
+Effective 2002, the Mike Lynch Award is given once every three years.
+Awardees receive five hundred US dollars ($500) and an appropriate memento.
 The purpose of the Award is to recognise and encourage outstanding accomplishments in education, research and development activities that are related to the systems and methods used to store, process and retrieve information about chemical structures, reactions and properties.
-The Award will be presented at a prestigious, relevant conference to be identified prior to each presentation.
-The recipient of the Award will be asked to give a presentation at the conference.
+The Mike Lynch Award will be presented at a prestigious, relevant conference to be identified prior to each presentation and the awardee will be asked to give a presentation at the conference.

 Nomination of an individual must be accompanied by the following documentation: